South Carolina economic boom finds apex in Camp Hall

 The Palmetto State is becoming the Business Magnet State.
 The Lowcountry is a major attractor for expanding, relocating, and economic growth.

-Industries from molecular diagnostics to shipping and warehouse storage flock to South Carolina: Camp Hall [NAA1] It’s one of the nation’s most cutting-edge business-parks with a high-tech, eco-conscious approach.
-Camp Hall is equipped with site-readiness for companies in search of a foothold.
+Industries from molecular diagnostics to shipping and warehouse storage flock to South Carolina.
+As one of the nation’s most cutting-edge business parks with a high-tech, eco-conscious approach, Camp Hall is equipped with site-readiness for companies in search of a foothold.

 Buying land and developing at Camp Hall is the best choice for many businesses to maximize workplace growth.